Foot of snow blankets parts of Midwest, disrupts travel

 “This is historic snow,” Nicolaisen said of the snow in that area.

+Wind gusts of 15 mph (24 kilometers per hour) to 25 mph (40 kph) were reported across southern Wisconsin, creating drifting snow, reduced visibilities and complicating snow removal efforts, said Andy Boxell, a meteorologist with the weather service’s office in Sullivan, Wisconsin.

+“It’s not only snow but it’s pretty darn windy out there, so that’s causing a lot blowing and drifting," he said.

-In northern Illinois, snowfall began around sunset Monday and by early Tuesday more than 3 inches (7.6 centimeters) was reported in places.
-Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.3 centimeters) or more before it ends Tuesday evening.
+In the Chicago area, between between 3 inches (7.6 centimeters) and 5 inches (12.7 centimeters) of snow had fallen by early Tuesday.
+Meteorologist Bett Borchardt forecast snowfall up to 8 inches (20.3 centimeters) or more in northern Illinois before the storm ends Tuesday evening.

 The last comparable snowfall hit the area in November 2018, when 8.4 inches (21.3 centimeters) fell.